7SAIF/destiny-framework/python/docs/Destiny2Api.md

 api_instance = swagger_client.Destiny2Api()
 character_id = 789 # int | The id of the character to retrieve.
-You can omit this character ID or set it to 0 to get aggregate stats across all characters. destiny_membership_id = 789 # int | The Destiny membershipId of the user to retrieve. membership_type = 'membership_type_example' # str | A valid non-BungieNet membership type. dayend = '2013-10-20T19:20:30+01:00' # datetime | Last day to return when daily stats are requested.
+You can omit this character ID or set it to 0 to get aggregate stats across all characters. destiny_membership_id = 789 # int | The Destiny membershipId of the user to retrieve. membership_type = 56 # int | A valid non-BungieNet membership type. dayend = '2013-10-20T19:20:30+01:00' # datetime | Last day to return when daily stats are requested.
 Use the format YYYY-MM-DD. (optional) daystart = '2013-10-20T19:20:30+01:00' # datetime | First day to return when daily stats are requested.
-Use the format YYYY-MM-DD (optional) groups = ['groups_example'] # list[str] | Group of stats to include, otherwise only general stats are returned.
+Use the format YYYY-MM-DD (optional) groups = [swagger_client.DestinyHistoricalStatsDefinitionsDestinyStatsGroupType()] # list[DestinyHistoricalStatsDefinitionsDestinyStatsGroupType] | Group of stats to include, otherwise only general stats are returned.
 Comma separated list is allowed.
-Values: General, Weapons, Medals (optional) modes = ['modes_example'] # list[str] | Game modes to return.
-See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited. (optional) period_type = 'period_type_example' # str | Indicates a specific period type to return.
+Values: General, Weapons, Medals (optional) modes = [swagger_client.DestinyHistoricalStatsDefinitionsDestinyActivityModeType()] # list[DestinyHistoricalStatsDefinitionsDestinyActivityModeType] | Game modes to return.
+See the documentation for DestinyActivityModeType for valid values, and pass in string representation, comma delimited. (optional) period_type = 56 # int | Indicates a specific period type to return.
 Optional.
 May be: Daily, AllTime, or Activity (optional)

 try:
     api_response = api_instance.destiny2_get_historical_stats(character_id, destiny_membership_id, membership_type, dayend=dayend, daystart=daystart, groups=groups, modes=modes, period_type=period_type)